 Apply for a Commercial Electrical Permit

-If the electrical work needs plans, you cannot get the permit online through Development Hub.
+If the electrical work needs plans, you can submit the application with plans online through Development Hub.
 This includes:

 - Fire pump